imbo/imbo/README.markdown

 If you send me a pull request I would appreciate it if you include tests for all new code as well and make sure that the test suite passes.

 ### Front controller
-The `PHPIMS\FrontController` class is responsible for validating the request, and picking the correct resource class for the request.
+The `Imbo\FrontController` class is responsible for validating the request, and picking the correct resource class for the request.
 It will create an instance of the resource, execute plugins and the resource logic and then return the response.

 ### Resources
-There are three available resources in PHPIMS. `PHPIMS\Resource\Image`, `PHPIMS\Resource\Images` and `PHPIMS\Resource\Metadata`.
+There are three available resources in Imbo. `Imbo\Resource\Image`, `Imbo\Resource\Images` and `Imbo\Resource\Metadata`.

-#### PHPIMS\Resource\Image
+#### Imbo\Resource\Image
 This resource delivers the image data.

-#### PHPIMS\Resource\Images
+#### Imbo\Resource\Images
-This resource can be used to query PHPIMS for stored images.
+This resource can be used to query Imbo for stored images.

-#### PHPIMS\Resource\Metadata
+#### Imbo\Resource\Metadata
 This resource delivers the metadata associated with an image.

 ### Storage drivers
-PHPIMS supports plugable storage drivers.
-All storage drivers must implement the `PHPIMS\Storage\StorageInterface` interface.
+Imbo supports plugable storage drivers.
+All storage drivers must implement the `Imbo\Storage\StorageInterface` interface.

 ### Database drivers
-PHPIMS supports plugable database drivers.
-All database drivers must implement the `PHPIMS\Database\DatabaseInterface` interface.
+Imbo supports plugable database drivers.
+All database drivers must implement the `Imbo\Database\DatabaseInterface` interface.